Signed in as:

 "For someone pretty uninformed about AI (only really knowing about some of the hype) this book provided amazing background, context, examples, and explanations of how AI has limitations and why those limitations happen.
 However, at times it dives deep into an explanation revolving around math that is pretty hard to grasp unless you kind of already understand those topics.
 I understand that it might need to be done this way and that it's more on me, but I wish it was a little more simplified."

-(AUTHOR NOTE: We are revising the math section to make the nine pages that explain how AI works more accessible to those that aren't confident in math).
+(AUTHOR NOTE: We are revised the math section to make the nine pages that explain how AI works more accessible to those that aren't confident in math).

 "Part 1 was particularly great because I think it was overly simple and used different examples that helped me understand a complex topic."